 Differences in resistor manufacturing and materials also impact on the variations in temperature coefficient of resistance of two discrete devices.
 The same chance in temperature will result in a different change in resistance over two discrete devices

-Using network resistors in matched resistor applications significantly reduces the impact of temperature effects as resistors are in close physical contact and a closely matched in both manufacturing processes and materials.
+Using a resistor network in matched resistor applications significantly reduces the impact of temperature effects as resistors are in close physical contact and a closely matched in both manufacturing processes and materials.
 The resistors may be also trimmed if necessary for optimal resistance matching.

 Resistor networks therefore offers a number of advantages over discrete, conventionally mounted, devices in precision amplifier applications.
 This construction is also easier to cool than conventionally mounted devices.